tarektarho/weather-forecast-app/README.md

 - **cross-fetch**: A library that provides a consistent API for making fetch requests both in browsers and Node.js environments.
 - **react**: The core library for building user interfaces in React applications.
 - **react-dom**: A package for rendering React components in the DOM.
-- [**react-loader-spinner**:](https://mhnpd.github.io/react-loader-spinner/) A library for displaying loading spinners or animations while waiting for content to load in React applications.
 - **react-redux**: The official React bindings for Redux, used to connect Redux store with React components.
 - **react-router-dom**: A package that provides routing capabilities for single-page React applications using the DOM.
 - **sass**: A CSS extension language that provides advanced features like variables, nesting, and mixins for more organized styles.